chicago-police-violence/data/README.md

 # Requirements

 ### Code
-This code requires **Python>=3.8** (it will not work on earlier versions).
+This code requires **Python>=3.8** and GNU Make 4.3 (it will not work on earlier versions).
 You will require [xlrd](https://github.com/python-excel/xlrd) and [openpyxl](https://openpyxl.readthedocs.io/en/stable/) to read `.xls` and `.xlsx` files, respectively.
 Optionally, if you are planning to contribute changes to the code in this repository, you will need the [black](https://github.com/psf/black) package for code formatting.

-All dependencies can be installed by running
+All Python dependencies can be installed by running

 ```
 pip install -r requirements.txt